amazing 101 health benefits of peanut and Nutrition Facts

 If you want, you can eat these soaked donuts mixed with curd and coconut and also make the peanut sauce.

-Eating peanuts also benefit the diabetic patient, it also maintains energy in diabetes.
+Eating peanuts also benefits of peanut for diabetic patient, it also maintains energy in diabetes.

 Shortly before eating, a little roasted peanut is taken with tea or coffee without sugar, then the appetite becomes calm and the person eats less food.

 And in this way, the bodyweight starts decreasing gradually.
-If you have dryness and dryness in your skin, then massage with a little peanut oil, milk and rose water.
+If you have dryness and dryness in your skin, then massage with a little peanut oil, milk and rose water, Take a shower after 20 minutes.
+The dryness of the skin will be cured by this,

 Eating too many peanuts could interfere with the absorption of minerals and if you buy salted peanuts, you’ll consume a lot of sodium.

-This might undo the health benefits that you’ll get if you consume the required number of peanuts.
+This might undo the health benefits of peanuts that you’ll get if you consume the required number of peanuts.

 These are the side effects of eating too many peanuts: